About Slow Food Barbados

 Our overall philosophy is based on the belief of the fundamental right to the basic pleasures of quality local food and consequently the responsibility to protect the heritage of food, tradition and culture that make such pleasure possible.

 Slow Food is good, clean and fair food.
 We believe that the food we eat should taste good; that it should be produced in a clean way that does not harm the environment, animal welfare or our health; and that food producers should receive fair compensation for their work.

-A fresh and flavorsome seasonal diet that satisfies senses and is part of local culture
+GOOD: a fresh and flavorsome seasonal diet that satisfies the senses and is part of our local culture;

-Accessible prices for consumers and fair conditions and pay for small-scale producers
+FAIR: accessible prices for consumers and fair conditions and pay for small-scale producers.

 Slow food is an idea, a way of living and a way of eating.

 We consider ourselves co-producers, not consumers, because by being informed about how our food is produced and actively supporting those who produce it, we become a part of and a partner in the production process.